vuejs/language-tools/README.md

 ## v-slot Type-Checking

-v-slot Type-Checking will auto service the .vue files under project, but for third party library you need to define the slot types, for example:
+v-slot Type-Checking will auto service all .vue files under the project, but for third party libraries, you need to define the slot types, for example:

 ```typescript
 // shims-volar.d.ts